pdfcpu/pdfcpu/pagemode/pagemode_reset.md

 layout: default
 ---

-# Reset Viewer Preferences
+# Reset Page Mode

-This command resets the viewer preferences for a PDF document.
+This command resets the configured page layout for a PDF file.

 Have a look at some [examples](#examples).